 “‘Tis good to see thee again, milord,” said Ambrosia once Boxxy was back in its dungeon.
 The overjoyed smile on her face made it seem like those were her honest, albeit twisted, feelings.

 “Yeah, it’s good to be back” replied the Mimic as it transformed from its base Doppelganger shape into a chest with spider legs.

 It wasn’t sure why or how, but the Transfamiliar Spell forcefully undid its shapeshifting.
 If other teleportation-type Spells had the same effect, then that might prove to be a big problem.
 After all, Elves relied on these gigantic circular Forest Gates to transport goods and people across large distances in an instant.
-Those could only be activated once every week and only for an hour at a time, and it was highly likely that Boxxy would need to use them at some point.
+Those could only be activated once every few days and only for half an hour at a time, and it was highly likely that Boxxy would need to use them at some point.
 The fact that the use of those Gates use was strictly regulated and supervised meant it couldn’t just test it out at its leisure, either.
 Then again, the Beyond-derived Transfamiliar Spell supposedly worked on very different principles from regular Spatial Magic, so it was perhaps a needless worry.

 Putting its worries aside for the moment, the box began inspecting the workshop that Fizzy had set up with the dungeon’s assistance.
 A large, rectangular room had been carved into the side of the tree through Terrain Sculpting, and was easily accessible from the platform where the dungeon core resided.
 It had only three walls, meaning there was no doorway or anything to separate the workshop from the rest of the open space.